near/near-lake-framework-rs/README.md

 your own indexer that subscribes to the stream of blocks from the NEAR Lake data source and create your own logic to process the NEAR Protocol data.

+> [Official NEAR Lake Framework launch announcement](https://gov.near.org/t/announcement-near-lake-framework-brand-new-word-in-indexer-building-approach/17668) has been published on the NEAR Gov Forum
+> Greetings from the Data Platform Team!
+We are happy and proud to announce an MVP release of a brand new word in indexer building approach - NEAR Lake Framework.

 ## Example

 ```rust